jackdewinter/pymarkdown/readme.md

 - blank line ending a list is parsed wrong into tokens
   - >>stack_count>>0>>#9:[end-ulist]
   - should be end and then blank, as the blank is outside of the list
+  - 233 and 235, should blank and end-list tokens be reversed?
+- does post processing for Markdown transformer need to be complicated
 - CommonMark and how handles non-initial cases for list starts
 - 269 and 305, and variations
   - whitespace is not 100% correct